cchdo/hydro/_sources/exchange_checker.md.txt

 This converter is only available in the html/browser versions of the documentation.

 :::{note}
-Processing a CTD file can take a long time.
+Processing a CTD file can take a long time and I don't yet know how to show progress in the browser.
 :::

 :::{warning}